-The Extended Project Qualification is a major piece of individual project work, graded on an A\-E scale.
+The Extended Project Qualification (EPQ) is a major piece of individual project work, graded on an A-E scale.
 It is the chance to become an expert in a topic or project of your choosing.

 Projects can be in one of the following forms:

-- dissertation: an extended essay around 6,000 words in which you plan, research, analyse information and then evaluate and review the project.
-Example dissertations have ranged from: How have women been portrayed within advertising during the past 50 years? to Should smokers be treated on the NHS? and To what extent would legalisation of euthanasia effect the medical profession. - artefact: an extended creative project in which you create something with an accompanying 3,000 words.
+dissertation: an extended essay around 6,000 words in which you plan, research, analyse information and then evaluate and review the project.
+Example dissertations have ranged from "How have women been portrayed within advertising during the past 50 years?"
+"Should smokers

+- be treated on the NHS?" to "What extent would legalisation of euthanasia affect the medical profession? - Artefact: an extended creative project in which you create something with an accompanying 3,000 words.
 You plan, research, analyse, develop and evaluate the production of the artefact.
-Example artefacts have ranged from: Designing a skyscraper (Architectural portfolio) to The influence of the 60's on fashion today (Documentary) and the use

-of make-up in film (Portfolio)
+Example artefacts have ranged from: Designing a skyscraper (Architectural portfolio) to The influence of the 60's on fashion today (Documentary) and The use of make-up in film (Portfolio)

-Completing the EPQ will

-allow you to strengthen your
+Completing the EPQ will allow you to strengthen your independence, self-motivation, organisation and problem solving skills.

-independence, self-motivation,

-organisation and problem

-solving skills.

-The extended project is highly regarded by top universities and is a chance to explore something in real depth as well as developing research and project management skills, all of which are of great use in higher education and beyond.
+The extended project is highly regarded by top universities and is a chance to explore a topic in real depth, as well as develop research and project management skills, all of which are of great use in higher education and beyond.